wordswords/vWorkbench/README.md

 If you do end up using this setup, or basing your setup in any way on this setup, I would appreciate any pull-requests you can make in an effort to make the repository more stable and less buggy.

+## Why not Neovim?

+Although I previously had decided to stick with Vim, with Bram's death, and the continued impressive evolution of Neovim, some time in the future I intend to move everything across to Neovim.
+But not right now, as it is a lot of work.

 ## Features

 ### VIM Setup